-This is the edited text of a lecture delivered at the Chautauqua Institution, New York on July 13, 2017.
+We are grateful to Lord Sacks for permission to share his edited text of a lecture delivered at the Chautauqua Institution, New York on July 13, 2017.
 The Chautauqua Institution, a summer educational centre, convenes the critical conversations of the day to advance understanding through civil dialogue.
-You can watch the address in full on video here.
-The text is reproduced here by kind permission.
+You can watch his address in full on video here.

 There is an old Chinese curse which goes, “May you live in interesting times.”
 We are living in interesting times.
 Sometimes, I think the world has gone so crazy that the best account of it was that wonderful remark by Woody Allen: “More than any other time in history, mankind faces a crossroads.
 One path leads to despair and utter hopelessness, the other to total extinction.
 Let us pray we have the wisdom to choose correctly.”
 Well, that’s how it seems sometimes.